fuulish/canal/README.md

 this is similar to what has been described here:
     http://aip.scitation.org/doi/abs/10.1063/1.4890741

-Those guys were, to the best of my knowledge, the first ones who did a spatial decomposition analysis of the electrical conductivity
+Those guys were, to the best of my knowledge, the first ones who did a spatial decomposition analysis of the electrical conductivity.

 There is not much documentation.
 The directory data contains three example inputs that cover what is possible with canal at the moment

 # Compilation